ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 YAML would be clearer than JSON and is a common format.
 YAML has a number of "sharp edges", so we'd need to be careful about how it's used.
-In particular, its "..."
+In particular, its "..." construct requires additional escaping similar to JSON's requirements.
 In many cases YAML's "|" (literal scalar) format would probably be best, because it does *not* have an internal escape mechanism that users have to fight against.